costajob/app-servers/README.md

 ##### Considerations
 While it is true that Node.js suffers JavaScript single threaded nature, it has proven to be very fast indeed.
-By using cluster library it spawns multiple processs (like Ruby and Python) and V8 implementation is faster enough to grant good results (but consistency is far from GO and Elixir).
+By using cluster library it spawns multiple processs (like Ruby and Python) and V8 implementation is faster enough to grant good results (but consistency is the worst of the pack).

 ### ServerMux
 Since GO is pretty flexible and comes with "battery built-in", i opted for the HTTP ServerMux standard library in place of using some flavoured framework.